impress-org/give-activecampaign/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.0.0: May 15th, 2024 =
+* New: Added compatibility with the GiveWP visual donation form builder

 = 1.0.1: November 6th, 2020 =
 * Fix: Reduce calls to Active Campaign to only when necessary